TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/433Mhz/README.md

 In *Europe*, band plan *EU433* allows anyone to transmit data with a maximum power of *10mW* on *433MHz*.

 > [!CAUTION]
-> If you live outside *Europe*, different band plans exist in your region.
+> If you live outside *Europe*, different band plans exist.
 In North America for example, use *300MHz* devices.

 > [!NOTE]
-> Even though this is an article about using the *European* frequency of *433MHz*, you can easily adapt it to other regions.
-Just order the breakout boards in the frequency you need.
-All principles, sketches and code examples presented here work with breakout boards for *any* frequency.
+> This is an article about using the *European* frequency of *433MHz*, but you can easily adapt it to other regions and frequencies.
+Just order the breakout boards *in the frequency **you** need*.
+All principles, sketches and code examples work for *any* frequency.

 ## Senders

 *Senders* actively transmit a *RF* signal on a given frequency.
 In your *DIY* projects, you can build *senders* yourself using tiny *breakout boards*, or you can use *ready-to-use* senders (*RF* remote controls):

 <img src="images/433_tx_overview_t.png" width="40%" height="40%" />

 Just make sure you pick devices with the intended *RF frequency*.
-Typically, devices support just *one frequency range*, for example *433MHz* or *300MHz*.
+Typically, devices support just *one fixed frequency range*, for example *433MHz* or *300MHz*, and cannot be changed later.

 ## Receivers

-As with the *senders*, on the receiver side you can again choose whether to pick a tiny *receiver breakout board*, or whether to use *ready-to-go* *receivers* that come with built-in *relais* to control external devices:
+As with the *senders*, on the *receiver* side you can also choose whether to pick a tiny *receiver breakout board*, or whether to use *ready-to-go* *receivers* (that come with built-in *relais*) to control external devices:

 <img src="images/433_rx_overview_t.png" width="40%" height="40%" />

 > [!NOTE]
-> There are also breakout boards available that can act both as *sender* and as *receiver*.
-This way, you can implement *two-way communications*, too.
+> Some breakout boards can act both as *sender* and as *receiver*, enabling you to implement *two-way communications* if needed.

 > Tags: Frequency, RF,  433MHz, 300MHz, Sender, Receiver